-Using card stock or equivalent, make a template a little larger then the one on the plans.
-Now using this template trim it down to fit your plane.
-The reason for cutting it a little large and trimming is that not all fus comes out the same.
+Using card stock or equivalent, make a template a little larger than the one on the plans.
+Now using this template trim, it down to fit your plane.
+The reason for cutting it a little large and trimming is that not all fuselage comes out the same.
 There are two options in adding a little form to it.

 For the side windows you have several options.
 They can be attached with screws, or small pins.
 Some Cubs had the windows that fit inside a track all the way around.
 Some windows were flat against the fus. and other protruded the thickness of the window material.

-Up coming experiment.
-I have some small yellow tube from sulleven that came with their Pull Pull system.
+Upcoming experiment.
+I have some small yellow tube from Sullivan that came with their Pull Pull system.
 I will cut small 1/8 long sections and glue them in the screw holes.
 My side windows are attached the same way.